Logo

 If you’re having trouble paying what you currently owe and you have too many inquiries on your credit report, this signals to lenders that you might be seeking more credit than you can handle.
 Before you apply for a new card, ask yourself if you truly need it.
 If you’re seeking out more credit because you’ve reached your credit limit on other cards, maybe it's time to consider a debt consolidation loan instead.

-Having multiple open credit card accounts won't impact your credit score.
-In fact, keeping older cards you're not using open can increase your average credit history length and credit utilization ratio.
-As long as the card doesn’t carry an annual fee or other charges, think twice before closing the account.
 Of course, if keeping a card open that you're no longer using creates too much temptation to overspend, you can try cutting it up, or putting it under lock and key.
-And while closing your account with the credit card issuer is always an option, it will most likely impact your credit score temporarily.
+While closing your account with the credit card issuer is always an option, it will most likely impact your credit score temporarily.

 If you’re struggling to manage your credit card debt and need help getting back on track, consider a debt consolidation loan.
 A debt consolidation loan is a form of debt refinancing that combines multiple balances from credit cards and other high-interest loans into a single loan with a fixed rate and term.
 Debt consolidation can help you pay down debt faster, save you money by reducing your interest rate, and even improve your credit score by diversifying your credit mix and reducing your total debt (as long as you’re not adding any new debt).

 When it comes to applying for credit cards, consider your financial goals, not a specific number (or perks offered by credit card companies).
 If a new credit card won’t help you reach those goals—or worse, sets you back—be careful.
-And if you’re carrying credit card debt, consider all of your options to help you manage.
+If you’re carrying credit card debt, consider all of your options to help you manage.

-Credit Card FAQs
+Credit card FAQs

 How many credit cards should I have to improve my credit score?

 There is no magic number of credit cards to hold in your wallet that will boost your credit score.
 Instead, focus on applying only for what you need, making payments on time, and keeping your card balances low.
-And if it's possible, get to the point of paying your balances down in full every month if you can.
+If it's possible, get to the point of paying your balances down in full every month if you can.

 Does having multiple credit cards hurt my credit score?